AhAaN397/AhaansAvengersAdventureGame/README.md

 Hello Ahaan!

-This is Jordan so get you started:
+This is Jordan so to get you started:

 1. Click on branches
 2. Click on your name